Updated on: October 2, 2025

 Bitdefender’s VPN is pretty great — it uses Hotspot Shield’s super-fast VPN protocol, so I could watch HD videos, download files, and surf the web with hardly any slowdown on my PC.
 However, the VPN is capped at 200 MB per day, unless you get the Premium Security plan.
 Still, if you’re in the market for an antivirus-bundled VPN with good streaming support, it’s worth the extra cost.

 Non-technical users will appreciate Bitdefender’s intuitive design and smooth integration with Windows.
-Like most antiviruses, Bitdefender occasionally issues notifications promoting pricier plans, but it lets you turn these off.
+Like most antivirus programs, Bitdefender occasionally issues notifications promoting pricier plans, but it allows you to turn these off.

 You can take further control through the Profiles feature.
 For example, the Gaming Profile postpones Windows updates and mutes notifications.
 Profiles can be customized to meet your specific needs, and you can turn on Autopilot to let Bitdefender automatically switch between profiles.
 Windows does have a gaming mode, but it’s hard to find as it doesn’t come under the Defender umbrella.

-Bitdefender offers several plans to choose from, but my favorite is Premium Security, which covers 5 devices and includes all of Bitdefender’s features, including the unlimited-data VPN, for only $64.99 / year.
+Bitdefender offers several plans to choose from, but my favorite is Premium Security, which covers up to 5 devices and includes all of Bitdefender’s features, including an unlimited-data VPN, for only $64.99 / year.

 Other options include Total Security, which costs $54.99 / year.
-It includes most features but is missing the unlimited-data VPN, ad blocker, and a couple other minor features.
-The cheapest plan is Antivirus Plus, which costs $34.99 / year and doesn’t get you much more than the anti-malware engine on 3 devices.
-All of Bitdefender’s plans have a 30-day money-back guarantee.
+It includes most features but is missing the unlimited-data VPN, ad blocker, and a couple of other minor features.
+The cheapest plan is Antivirus Plus, which costs $34.99 / year and doesn’t offer much more than the anti-malware engine on 3 devices.
+All Bitdefender plans have a 30-day money-back guarantee.

 Bottom Line: